Distributed Safe Learning and Planning for Multi-robot Systems: Distributed safe learning and planning

-{\em Obstacle collision avoidance (Algorithm \ref{alg:safety_control}).} Procedure \textsf{OCA} aims to identify the safe states of the set-valued dynamic system and remove the control inputs that lead to collision with the obstacles.
-Informally, a state is safe if there is a controller that can keep the robot from colliding with the obstacles when the robot starts from the state.
-Otherwise, the state is unsafe.
-Then procedure \textsf{OCA} consists of two steps.
-First, it identifies the unsafe states where their one-step forward sets are too close to the obstacles.
-Second, \textsf{UnsafeUpdate} (Algorithm \ref{alg:parent_update}) searches the remaining unsafe states in a backward manner.
-The control inputs of the safe states, which lead to the unsafe states and the obstacles, are removed.
+{\em Obstacle collision avoidance (Algorithm \ref{alg:safety_control}).} Procedure \textsf{OCA} leverages $\textsf{FR}_k^{[i]}\big(x^{[i]},u^{[i]}\big)$ to identify a subset of safe states from all admissible states in $\mathcal{X}_{p_k}$ by removing the control inputs (in $\mathcal{U}_{p_k}$) which lead to collision with the obstacles.
+Informally, a state is safe if there is a controller which can prevent the robot from colliding with the obstacles when the robot starts from the state.
+Otherwise, the state is unsafe. \textsf{OCA} is composed of two steps as follows.